lemocla/Which-way-is-up/documentation/testing/user_stories.md

     - ### **As a shopper, I want to view the artwork price and details so that I can make an informed decision**
       - When I browse the shop - either viewing all items or specific category of items and,
-      - I can see, in addition of the image, the artwork title and price and,
+      - I can see the image, the artwork title and price and,
-      - When I hover the artwork, its appearance changes and,
+      - When I hover the artwork name, its appearance changes and,
       - When I click on the artwork, I am redirected the artwork detail page where all the details for the artwork is displayed including its price.
       - **Result**: Pass  ✅